ericstrobl/PCp/README.md

 - See pcp_demo.m for a demo

-Built starting from the code available in the Bayes Net Toolbox by Kevin Murphy (https://github.com/bayesnet/bnt).
+Coded using the Bayes Net Toolbox as a base (https://github.com/bayesnet/bnt).